martinResearch/puzzleAI/README.md

-We first generate random maps and simulate the lemming for each of these maps From this simulated data we learn to predict a cell value from neighbouring  cells in the previous frames we learn from fully observable state (direction given) as it is much more difficult to learn the rules having access only to the lemmings position and not heir orientation as we would then have to either learn rules based on an hidden direction state or use a large context with several previous frames, but we would have to get a very large context to go far back in time to guess the left/right direction of a falling lemmings.
+We first generate random maps and simulate the lemming for each of these maps From this simulated data we learn to predict a cell value from neighbouring  cells in the previous frames we learn from fully observable state (direction given) as it is much more difficult to learn the rules having access only to the lemmings position and not their orientation as we would then have to either learn rules based on an hidden direction state or use a large temporal context with several previous frames, but we would have to get a very large context to go far back in time to guess the left/right direction of a falling lemmings.
 We use a simple logistic regression but we augment the feature vectors by using product between pairs of variable in the local context.
 We then simulate the lemmings using the the trained model with rounding and without rounding the predicted class probability.